 At Rocky Mountain Prep (RMP), we believe deeply in empowering our families and staff to be advocates for themselves and our communities by being registered and turning out to vote* in elections.

 This year, both Denver and Aurora Public Schools will elect four new members to their School Boards.
-This election is incredibly important because School Board members make decisions that affect every RMP scholar, staff member, and family.
+This election is incredibly important because School Board members make decisions that affect every RMP student, staff member, and family.

 Make a plan to vote by Tuesday, November 2nd, by following these three easy steps: